wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getBlock.md

 ---
-title: sol:getBlock \[POST\]
+title: sol:getBlock - Solana
-description: Returns identity and transaction information about a confirmed block inthe ledger
+description: Example code for the sol:getBlock json-rpc method. Сomplete guide on how to use sol:getBlock json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters